FubyCoder/lumberjack-bot/README.md

 # Lumerjack-bot
-A Bot that plays LumberJack of the telegram bot : gamebot
+A Bot that plays LumberJack made by Gamebot on Telegram

 # This bot to work needs